17sTomy/ecommerce-react/README.md

 ![React Ecommerce Preview](src/assets/preview.gif)

 ## Installation
-Follow these steps to set up the Spotify Clone on your local machine:
+Follow these steps to set up the app on your local machine:

 1. Clone the repository:
    ```